botswana-harvard/bcpp/bcpp/exim/import_data/README.md

     Cannot update registered subject with a duplicate 'identity'.
 Got 427823914.
     Cannot update registered subject with a duplicate 'identity'.
 Got 381925302.

-### registered subject with subjectidentifier but no consent
+* registered subject with subjectidentifier but no consent (clinic consents?)

     SELECT r.subject_identifier FROM edc_registration_registeredsubject as r
     LEFT JOIN bcpp_subject_subjectconsent as c ON r.subject_identifier=c.subject_identifier